alecbz/easyredis/README.md

 EasyRedis is a simple ruby framework designed to make using Redis as a database simpler.

-Redis is a very fast key-value store that supports lists, (sorted) sets, and hashes, but because of its simplicity, using Redis to store traditional database data can be somewhat tedius.
+Redis is a very fast key-value store that supports lists, (sorted) sets, and hashes, but because of its simplicity, using Redis to store traditional database data can be somewhat tedious.
 EasyRedis streamlines this process.

 ## Code Samples